 - Mid range restaurants cost you around 65C$-75C$

-Average cost of healthcare in Canada
+7.The average cost of healthcare in Canada

 There is a free health care system funded by the government through the taxes collected from the taxpayers.
 This may vary according to the city.
 If you haven’t a health coverage in Canada, the medical charges would be slightly expensive.